Xanewok/xanewok.github.io/_posts/2017-08-19-wrapping-up-work-for-gsoc.md

 category: draft
 ---
 ## Work summary
-It's time to wrap up the work done on the RLS for this year's edition of Google Summer of Code.
+It's time to wrap up the work done on the [Rust Language Server](https://github.com/rust-lang-nursery/rls) (RLS) for this year's edition of Google
+Summer of Code.
 Time surely flew fast since the [first blog post](
 {% post_url 2017-07-06-working-on-rust-language-server-for-gsoc-2017 %})!